What is Newham ESOL Exchange?

 The model has been inspired by and will replicate elements of the Hackney Model for assessment.
 You can watch a short video about the Hackney Model on YouTube.

 The exchange has been funded to take inspiration from this model and adapt it, where neccessary, to work for Newham learners and providers.
-This work will start in July 2019 and will run until September 2020.
+This work started in July 2019 and will run until September 2020.
 We are working hard to secure continuation beyond this.